ortus-docs/testbox-docs/installing_testbox/README.md

 # Installing TestBox

-TestBox can be downloaded from http://www.ortussolutions.com/products/testbox or can be installed via [CommandBox CLI](http://www.ortussolutions.com/products/commandbox):
+TestBox can be downloaded from https://www.ortussolutions.com/products/testbox or can be installed via [CommandBox CLI](https://www.ortussolutions.com/products/commandbox).
+CommandBox is our preferred approach for all package installations, updates and more.

 ```javascript
 // latest stable version